 2.Large high waisted underwear

 After a cesarean section, you are going to have vaginal bleeding and it comes pretty heavy.
-In order to accommodate your large pads, you’re going to need large underwear.
+In order to accommodate your large pads, you’re going to need large underwear or mesh underwear.
 Make sure they are high waisted underwear so it does not touch or irritate your incision area.
 These underwear are soft and comfortable to wear!

 I have seen many women wear these mesh high waisted underwear too!
 They are disposable and washable.